Seelengrab/Supposition.jl/docs/src/interfaces.md

 ## API for controlling fuzzing

-These functions are intended for usage while testing, having various effects on either the shrinking or fuzzing process.
+These items are intended for usage while testing, having various effects on either the shrinking or fuzzing process.
 They are not intended to be part of a codebase permanently or remain active while deployed in production.